OluseunAkintayo/Utils/Programming/C#/Readme.md

 ## Arrays and Collections
 Arrays and collections lets us handle grouping, ordering, storing and accessing objects.
 - Arrays are defined using square brackets `[]`
-- An array size must ne defined upon initialization and cannot be changed thereafter.
+- An array size must be defined upon initialization and cannot be changed thereafter.
 This restriction makes them less flexible.
 - Collections provide more flexibility
 - items can be easily added to and removed from collections